blaenk/blaenk.github.io/provider/posts/naive-convolution-in-haskell.markdown

 ## Parallelization

 There's something to be said about how the various properties of the Haskell language come together to make certain algorithms trivially parallelizable.
-Green threads, single assignment, function purity and its consequent idempotence/referential transparency --- I can go on and on, but I'd rather not digress from the topic of this post.
-You won't get any Monad koolaid from me.
-Still, I think it's interesting to note how easy it can be to parallelize this naive convolution algorithm.
-So let's do it.
+Green threads, single assignment, function purity and its consequent idempotence/referential transparency, among other things.
+I think it's interesting to note how easy it can be to parallelize this naive convolution algorithm.

 ### parMap